 Next, remember that mussels and clams are supposed to be alive when you buy them.
 Once you get home from the store, take shellfish out of the bag they came in to let them breathe.
 Place them in a bowl covered with a damp cloth and store them in the fridge.
 It’s best to cook the bi-valves as close to purchasing as possible, but they’ll keep this way for up to two days.

 Because bi-valves are open to eat, they’re inevitably full of sand and should be encouraged to cleanse before cooking.
 Soaking the mussels and clams in cold saltwater.
-I usually soak for 20 minutes and then change the water (at least twice) to make sure the little guys are good and cleaned.
+I usually soak for 20 minutes and then change the water (at least twice) to make sure the little guys are good and clean.

 Look through the seafood; if you find any cracked, chipped mussels and clams, discard them.
 If there are any open bi-valves, tap them lightly on the counter; if they close, they are fine.
 If they don’t close, throw them out.